-Risk analyses for customers or economic groups where the Bank has an exposure of more than €500,000 are performed by risk analysts who monitor the customers and are supported by rating models developed by the Bank and approved by the regulatory entities.
+Risk analyses for customers or economic groups where the Group has an exposure of more than €500,000 are performed by risk analysts who monitor those customers, and are supported by rating models developed by the Group and approved by the regulatory entities.
 Preparation of these models is mandatory.
-The assignment of various internal rating levels, ranging from 1.0 to 9.3, is underlain by the degree of risk inherent to the customer and a default probability at one year that the Bank monitors and calibrates on a constant and regular basis.
+The assignment of various internal rating levels, ranging from 1.0 to 9.3, is underlain by the degree of risk inherent to the customer and a default probability at one year that the Group monitors and calibrates on a constant and regular basis.

-In concrete terms, the rating is determined by the analysis of the following factors to which are assigned a rating from 1.0 (minimum) to 9.3 (maximum), in accordance with the following weighting:
+In concrete terms, the rating is determined by the analysis of the following factors, to which are assigned a rating from 1.0 (minimum) to 9.3 (maximum), in accordance with the following weighting:

-Department Weighting
+Weighting

-.
-Demand/Market; 20%
+20%

-.
-Partners/Management; 15%

-.
-Access to credit; 10%

-.
-Profitability; 15%

-.
-Flow generation; 25%

-.
-Solvency.
 15%

+10%

+15%

+25%

+15%

 The rating is calculated by the analysts, based on information provided by the customer, general information about the sector and external databases.
-The final rating is introduced in each of the valuation areas in the Bank's information technology system.
+The final rating is introduced in each of the valuation areas in the Group's information technology system.

-In this way, the Bank's internal rating system can be described as follows:
+In this way, the Group's internal rating system can be described as follows:

-Rating 1.0 - 3.9: Customer of high-default probability; Rating 4.0 - 6.0: Customer of moderate-default probability; Rating 6,1 - 9,3: Customer of low-default probability As of June 30, 2021, and December 31, 2020, the maximum exposure to credit risk and the respective balance sheet value of financial instruments presented the following detail:
+Rating 1.0 - 3.9: Client of high-default probability;

+Rating 4.0 - 6.0: Client of moderate-default probability;

+Rating 6,1 - 9,3: Client of low-default probability

+As of June 30, 2021, and December 31, 2020, the maximum exposure to credit risk and the respective balance sheet value of financial instruments presented the following detail: